Want to Get Your Emails Delivered? Fix This Today

 One way that ISPs like Yahoo, Gmail, AOL, etc. fight spam is to use something called email authentication to check whether an email that claims it’s from you, is actually from you.

-The current standard for authentication is DMARC (warning: technical link, read only if you’re really interested).
+The current standard for authentication is DMARC (technical link)

 If you want the technical details, there’s a great post at Word to the Wise about DMARC, what exactly changed, and what it means for senders.